Ultimate 2 Weeks Japan Itinerary:

 I love traveling during shoulder season.
 And visiting Japan during shoulder season is no exception.
 Summer in Japan is hot and humid – it is not the most comfortable weather for sightseeing.
 Winter can be cold and rainy, and even snowing in some areas.
 Great winter holiday vibes, but again, not the most comfortable for sightseeing (unless you are used to the snow).

 Late spring and early fall are beautiful.
 The weather is mild, and the nature is at its peak.
 The Japanese have a talent for celebrating their seasonal local flora.
 Spring and fall are some of the best times for enjoying these seasonal blooms.
 You can catch different flower festivals in the spring (the cherry blossom festival being the most famous).
 And in the fall they celebrate the brilliant red fall foliage.
 If traveling in the spring, try to avoid the Japanese Golden Week.
-Golden Week is a VERY busy travel week for domestic travelers, so if you don’t like crowds then best to avoid that time.
+Golden Week is a VERY busy travel week for domestic travelers.
+So if you don’t like crowds, then it’s best to avoid that time.
 We traveled this Japan itinerary in the fall and the weather was perfect.

 How to Get There